OpenVK/mobile-android-legacy/README.md

 + **GNU/Linux distro or WSL2** \
   Yeah, it is still possible to build libraries on Linux/WSL2, perhaps an assembly will be added to Windows/Cygwin and macOS.

-  Tested on Ubuntu 12.04 LTS, can be built in the latest distributions. _FFmpeg old version build on Ubuntu 22.04 LTS? 🤔_
+  Tested on Ubuntu 12.04 LTS and Debian 8.7.1, can be built in the latest distributions. _FFmpeg old version build on Ubuntu 22.04 LTS? 🤔_
 + **[Android NDK r8e](http://web.archive.org/web/20130501232214/http://developer.android.com/tools/sdk/ndk/index.html) and [Android NDK r11c](https://github.com/android/ndk/wiki/Unsupported-Downloads#r11c)** \
   If already there, you need to specify the path to your NDK via the `ANDROID_NDK_HOME` variable.